Table of Contents

 The adrenal gland is located on the superior pole of the kidney and is covered by the Gerota fascia.
 The blood supply comes from three branches: inferior phrenic artery, renal artery and aortic branches.

-Venous drainage is through the inferior vena cava on the right and into the left renal vein on the left.
+Venous drainage occurs through the inferior vena cava on the right side and into the left renal vein on the left side.
 There are two distinct developmental origins of the adrenal gland that divide it into two regions: the cortex and the medulla.

 The cortex is derived from the mesoderm and it consists of three layers: zona glomerulosa, zona fasciculata and zona reticularis.